 We’ve noticed a lot of questions regarding this comforter online, so we figured we’d answer some popular questions.

 It really depends on how sensitive your ears are.

 The cambric cotton cover is very crisp.
 When it’s brand new, the cover tends to be a bit stiff, and when you move, it can make some “crinkling” noise as the fabric moves and bends.

 This is primarily an issue when the comforter is fresh out of the bag.
-After the initial wash – using fabric softener – the fabric does soften, and the noise does go away.
+After the initial wash, throw in a few wool dryer balls into your drying machine.

 What is the difference between duck down and goose down?